The best time when to prune roses depends on the region and climate zone

 In Minnesota, North Dakota and most parts of Montana temperatures go down to under -20F and frost in late April and May is not a rarity.

-In these regions the pruning time will move sometimes to early June.
+In these regions, the pruning time occasionally will move to early June.

 Temperatures range from -20F to 0F in regions like Indiana, Iowa or Illinois and the pruning time can be set between April and May